dune-lardon/lardon/README.md

 ## Control Plots
 :warning: The data is structured in `daq_channel` ordering, which can have a mix of views<br/>

-By default, no control plots should be produced, but you can call the plotting functions in **lardon.py** anywhere in the reconstruction loop.
+By default, no control plots is produced, but you can call the plotting functions in **lardon.py** anywhere in the reconstruction loop.

 All plot functions have the two options :<br/>